Key Takeaways

 A session that produces real outputs has four things in place before the first risk is mentioned.

 A single, specific objective.
-Not "review risks."
-Something like: "Agree on our top three schedule risks for the next phase and assign a measure owner to each."
+An objective like 'Agree on our top three schedule risks for the next phase and assign a measure owner to each' gives the room a destination and a way to know when it has arrived.
+A vague agenda item like 'review risks' gives it neither.

 A prepared participant list with a reason for each person's presence.
 Every participant should be there because they know something the session needs.
-If you cannot articulate why someone is in the room, they probably should not be.
+If you cannot articulate why someone is in the room, their presence is worth reconsidering before the session starts.

 A shared scoring framework.
-This matters more than most facilitators realise.
+This matters more than many facilitators realise.
 Without pre-agreed criteria for what a high probability or a high impact means in the context of this project, two participants can look at the same risk and assign scores three columns apart.
-The session then wastes twenty minutes on the disagreement rather than the risk.
+The session then wastes twenty minutes on the disagreement instead of the risk.
 Setting the framework before the session starts prevents this entirely.

 A closing protocol.
-The last thirty minutes are for accountability, not identification.
-Every risk gets an owner named aloud.
-Every measure gets a due date.
+The last thirty minutes are reserved for accountability.
+Every risk gets an owner named aloud and every measure gets a due date.
 The facilitator reads back the decisions made, confirms ownership, and states what happens next.
 Only then does the session end.

 Turning workshop outputs into live risk management